dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

         protections on an individual's rights**: *speech, religion, property, life, liberty, ... pursuit of happiness and whatnot!*
+        - however, because of how technology nature changes information & communication, it makes democracy less efficient & less likely to represent individuals
+        - that doesn't mean it can't work or the people can't have power, it just means that our system needs to adapt to how information flows and how fast it spreads through a system.

   - so, what are our options?

 ### (Turn inwards and conquer inner space)

-so maybe we should turn inwards for a joyful revolution.
+Maybe instead, we should turn inwards for our revolution.
 We should turn inwards and conquer inner space, rather than to seek solutions outside.
 We need to conquer the negativity in our hearts that leads to problems in the world.
 Everything good and everything evil arises from